andy-byers/CalicoDB/README.md

 > **Note**: I've been messing with this library for a while now, and I think it's finally coming together design-wise!
 > We have transactions, buckets, cursors, vacuum, and multiversion concurrency control (MVCC).
-> This branch (develop) is intended for working on testing and getting the MVCC to work.
+> This branch (develop) is being used to finish up the initial design.
-> I'll merge it back into main intermittently so that changes are visible, but some concurrency-related things will likely be broken for a while.
+> I'll merge it back into main intermittently so that changes are visible.

 CalicoDB is an embedded transactional key-value database written in C++17.
 It exposes a small API that allows storage and retrieval of arbitrary byte sequences.